-- Providing opportunities for children to generalise teaching from their intervention sessions throughout the day, ensuring that there are connections between the out of class intervention learning and classroom teaching. - Use of a structured approach using task analysis that ensures one skill is taught at a time (e.g. targeting the reading of certain word rather than targeting both reading and spelling at the same time), mixing new and old learning to minimise forgetting and increase confidence (this is called interleaved learning). - Distributed practice is implemented: a 'little and often' approach which uses short frequent teaching sessions.
-Sessions should be regular and maintained over a sustained period, with careful timetabling to ensure consistent delivery. - Activate the student's previous knowledge.
-Make explicit links to prior learning by reminding the child / young person of past events, activities or experiences.
-Displaying photographs or sharing individual learning journals to support this.
+Adaptive teaching is planned for and executed through content, process, product and learning environment.
+Providing opportunities for children to generalise teaching from their intervention sessions throughout the day, ensuring that there are connections between the out of class intervention • School staff identify and support CYP to understand their learning strengths and areas of development.
+Use of a structured approach using task analysis • Learning environment - low arousal, which is structured, distraction free and organised for easy access, to create independent learning, and provide regular opportunities for sensory/movement breaks. that ensures one skill is taught at a time (e.g. targeting the reading of certain word rather than targeting both reading and spelling at the same time), mixing new and old learning to minimise forgetting and increase confidence (this is called School staff to have access to multi- sensory e.g. sight, sound, touch, smell, teaching approaches and embed those when necessary.
+Interleaved learning).
+Distributed practice is implemented: a 'little and often' approach which uses short frequent teaching Emphasis on visual teaching aids to support learning when necessary. sessions.
+Sessions should be regular and maintained over a sustained period, with careful timetabling to ensure consistent delivery.
+CYP to have access to reference tools: posters, dictionaries, written instructions, and lists of procedures.
+Activate the student's previous knowledge.
+Make explicit links to prior learning by reminding the child / young person of past events, activities or Approaches and strategies experiences.
+Displaying photographs or sharing individual learning journals to support this. • Class and subject teachers understand approaches to meeting the needs of child or young person with attention or concentration needs, and the use of multi-sensory teaching approaches.
+School staff embed CYP's individual and specific interests into the curriculum to adapt for individual needs.
+Teaching Assistants (TAs) supported to develop skills and monitored by the SENCO in delivering daily programmes.
 School staff to use strategies and support materials to help compensate for weaker executive functioning.